-The Aeroplane Flight Review (AFR, previously known as BFR) is a biennial review of a pilot’s skill and depth of knowledge as required by the Civil Aviation Regulations.
+An Aeroplane Flight Review (AFR) is a biennial check of a pilot’s skill and depth of knowledge and is required under Australia’s civil aviation regulations.

 The AFR is not a flight test.
 Its purpose is to confirm that pilots have maintained a standard which allows them to safely exercise the privileges of their licence.

 If you’re feeling a bit “rusty”, then it’s a good idea to undertake refresher training before your AFR comes up.
 The review itself includes a questionnaire, a pre-flight briefing and a flight.
 You can use the AFR as an opportunity to upgrade your qualifications and gain an endorsement on another aircraft type.

 A flight review is valid for 24 months, until the end of the same month in which it was completed.

 The Royal Aero Club of WA offers members a free Quarterly Flight Review Seminar, presented by one of our Grade 1 Instructors.

 This seminar is for members who book the flight component of their AFR with the Club.
 If you’re not a member, you are still welcome to attend this seminar for a $100 fee.